PERS calculates what your lifetime, monthly pension benefit will be using a formula that varies slightly depending on your service type –

 Police officer and firefighter

-Notice: If you work in a police officer or firefighter position and wish to retire at the early or normal retirement age for a police officer or firefighter, you must work as a P&F member for at
+Notice: To retire at the early or normal retirement age for a police officer or firefighter, the retirement

 Your formula: